UsabilityEngineering/ux-portfolio-lkoker/j01/README.md

 # The Failure of Payday 3 UI

 Earlier this month, the long-awaited sequel of the Payday franchise, Payday 3, came out.
-The game's launch was utterly abysmal, suffering from a terrible early-access stage that was not even available to PlayStation 5 users who paid for it and servers that shut down for 3 consecutive days.
+The game's launch was utterly abysmal, suffering from a terrible early-access stage that was not even available to PlayStation 5 users who paid for it and servers that shut down for 2 consecutive days.
 When the game was finally playable, players were greeted by a horrid and confusing UI.
 Now for the more simple actions the UI does suffice but I want to focus on 3 main issues that are experience-defining.
   - In-game Lobby/Matchmaking
   - The Weapon Stat System
-  - The Mission Selection

 ## In-game Lobby/Matchmaking
 ![](payday-solo-in-lobby.webp)